 choral music education and performance opportunities to talented

 children in the greater Sacramento community

-five levels accommodating the various ages (7-19) and performance
+the various ages and performance abilities.
+Membership is

-Membership is drawn from Sacramento, Placer, Yolo and El Dorado
+drawn from Sacramento, Placer, Yolo and El Dorado counties where

-counties where singers attend a variety of public and private
+singers attend a variety of public and private elementary, middle

 The SCC was founded in 1993 and has been in continuous operation

 since that time, growing from its original chorus of forty young

 singers to four levels with 150 students from the

 greater Sacramento community.
 SCC maintains a program that